wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

+3. This screen shot shows the preview inside the options page

 == Changelog ==

+= 1.7.0 =
+* Added an option to override the star size inside both shortcodes
+* Code optimization

 = 1.6.6 =
 * Modified the settings page